automuteus/automuteus/README.md

 Work is currently being done to also keep dead players muted, and potentially allow the the meeting caller to speak first for some amount of time, but these are much harder problems, particularly with Tesseract's limitations, and the additional processing required.

+# Similar Projects

+- [AmongUsBot](https://github.com/alpharaoh/AmongUsBot).
+Without their original Python program with a lot of the OCR/Discord functionality, I never would have even thought of this idea!

+- [amongcord](https://github.com/pedrofracassi) great program for tracking player status and auto mute/unmute in Among Us.
+Their project works like a traditional Discord bot; very easy installation!

 # Troubleshooting
 ## Running the executable does nothing, I don't see any window pop up!